Theological University of the Reformed Churches

-Theological University of the Reformed Churches (Theologische Universiteit Kampen van de Gereformeerde Kerken) is an academic theological seminary in the Dutch city of Kampen.
+Theological University of the Reformed Churches (Theologische Universiteit Kampen van de Gereformeerde Kerken) is an academic theological seminary in the Dutch city of Utrecht (formerly Kampen).
 It was founded on 6 December 1854 in Kampen.

 The university primarily caters to ministerial education.
 In order to be an ordained minister in the Reformed Churches a six-year training including a Bachelor of Theology (BA) and Master of Divinity (MA) are required.
 Next to these programs the seminary offers one-year master programmes (MA) in several disciplines.
 Most MA-programmes can be taken in English.
 Since 2015 the university also offers a full English programme: Master of Intercultural Reformed Theology, which attracts International and Dutch students.
 Especially the MA in 21st Century Mission under the supervision of Stefan Paas is a popular programme.
 Academic research is carried out by the faculty, several post-doctoral fellows, and PhD-students.
 The doctoral course offered by the university is typically a four-year program.